mozilla-services/docs/source/storage/apis-1.5.rst

 process should be repeated; if it does not then all available items have been returned.

+When repeating requests and specifying an **offset** parameter, it is important to maintain any parameters which may change underlying data or its ordering.
+Other than the *offset**, one may only change the **limit** parameter.

 To guard against other clients making concurrent changes to the collection, this technique should always be combined with the **X-If-Unmodified-Since** header as shown below::